- Learn how to move a digitally linked Windows license from one computer to another in a few easy-to-follow steps.

 I suspect that was the moment the actual key got disconnected from the digital license but was still stored on my local machine, for backup.
 I’ve detailed the entire “adventure” in the article linked above if you want to read it.

 At this point, I wondered if it’s possible to move a digital license stored in your Microsoft account to another computer.
-It’s something that did come in handy recenly, as I’ve bought a new ASUS laptop and needed to activate Windows.
+It’s something that did come in handy recently, as I’ve bought a new ASUS laptop and needed to activate Windows.

 I didn’t want to lose my retail Windows license, so I plan on buying a simple OEM key for the old Dell laptop, but for that to happen I need to move the retail license first.
 More info about types of Windows licenses is found in this other article.
+Also, learn to check if and how Windows is activated.

 Guide: Move a Digital Linked License to a New Computer